Faculty AI Guides

 Detailed Responsibilities

-- Engage in Peer Learning: Each month during the academic year, Faculty AI Guides will engage in a learning community with fellow Guides, collaboratively exploring GenAI in teaching and learning.
+• Engage in Peer Learning: Biweekly during the academic year, Guides will engage in a small-group learning community with fellow Guides, collaboratively exploring the guiding questions above and developing strategies to share this learning with colleagues across the University.

-- Offer Consultations and Support: Throughout the academic year, Faculty AI Guides will serve as an ongoing resource for instructors in their own and related disciplines, being available for consultations and referring colleagues to University or school resources as appropriate.
+• Offer Consultations and Support: Throughout the academic year, Guides will serve as an ongoing resource for fellow instructors, being available for consultations and referring colleagues to University or school resources as appropriate.

 Eligibility

-All full-time faculty (tenure-eligible, tenured, and general faculty) except those in the School of Medicine are eligible to apply.
+All full-time faculty (tenure-eligible, tenured, and general faculty) are eligible to apply.

 Qualifications

-Applicants should be curious about the possibilities of GenAI in higher education and excited about sharing their knowledge with colleagues and supporting others’ exploration of pedagogical possibilities enabled by this technology.
-Experience using GenAI in the classroom is preferred.
+Applicants should be curious about the potential and pitfalls of GenAI in higher education and excited about sharing their knowledge and experiences with colleagues, as well as supporting others’ exploration of the pedagogical implications of this technology.
+Experience with the pedagogical implications of GenAI is required.

 Term